-- SpamSieve can optionally show an alternate, more photo-realistic, icon in the Dock. - There is a new mailing list 104 for discussion of SpamSieve. - Each tab of the Preferences window now contains a help button that will open the corresponding section of the Apple help. - Updated to PCRE 4.5 and SQLite 2.8.15. - Fixed bug where SpamSieve could crash when generating a message's identifier if a system routine failed. - Fixed bug in EDMessage that could cause crashes when decoding certain quotedprintable messages. - Better handling of 8-bit subjects with no specified encoding. - Worked around Panther bug that could cause crashes or drawing artifacts on the desktop by no longer trying to draw on the Dock icon when it's hidden. - Worked around OS bug that prevented certain notification sounds from playing. - Fixed bug where the selection was not always preserved when editing blocklist and whitelist rules. - The Show Corpus, Show Statistics, and Preferences... commands in the Dock menu now bring SpamSieve to the front. - The progress window when exporting the corpus sometimes lagged a bit before closing automatically.
+- SpamSieve can optionally show an alternate, more photo-realistic, icon in the Dock. - There is a new mailing list 115 for discussion of SpamSieve. - Each tab of the Preferences window now contains a help button that will open the corresponding section of the Apple help. - Updated to PCRE 4.5 and SQLite 2.8.15. - Fixed bug where SpamSieve could crash when generating a message's identifier if a system routine failed. - Fixed bug in EDMessage that could cause crashes when decoding certain quotedprintable messages. - Better handling of 8-bit subjects with no specified encoding. - Worked around Panther bug that could cause crashes or drawing artifacts on the desktop by no longer trying to draw on the Dock icon when it's hidden. - Worked around OS bug that prevented certain notification sounds from playing. - Fixed bug where the selection was not always preserved when editing blocklist and whitelist rules. - The Show Corpus, Show Statistics, and Preferences... commands in the Dock menu now bring SpamSieve to the front. - The progress window when exporting the corpus sometimes lagged a bit before closing automatically. - Fixed bug where SpamSieve would get confused if you entered the empty string as a date.